Have you ever walked into someone’s house that just feels clean?

 7 Secrets of People Who Have Clean Houses

-Before we get started, I just wanted to clarify that the real secret to all of this is in the power of easy, small habits that make keeping the house clean a simple part of my daily and weekly rhythm.
+The real secret to all of this is in the power of easy, small habits that make keeping the house clean a simple part of my routine.

 And if you put these habits into practice, I promise that your house will be clean all the time too!